 5. Media and Publishing

-Despite being an industry in high-demand, publishing can be a tough field to break into.
+Despite being an industry in high demand, publishing can be a tough field to break into.
 That said, with any in-demand niche, the difference between failure and success is all in the approach.
-There are many job positions within publishing that are always looking out for new talent: editorial, production, publicity, and marketing are just a few examples.
-Examples of media and publishing jobs that offer a thriving occupational outlook and a decent salary include Public Relations Specialist, Technical Writer, Content Strategist, Investigative Reporter, Editorial Assistant, and Social Media Listener.
+There are many job positions within publishing that are always looking for new talent: editorial, production, publicity, and marketing are just a few examples.
+Examples of media and publishing jobs that offer a thriving occupational outlook and a decent salary include Public Relations Specialist, Technical Writer, Content Strategist, Investigative Reporter, Editorial Assistant, and Social Media Manager.

 What it takes to succeed: in media and publishing, building up a standout portfolio of your work is generally the key to success.
 It's important to have a passion for the industry, as most careers require creativity.
 Aside from taking journalism classes, working at internships or part-time jobs in media and publishing is a great way to forge your path.